johnpanos/panos-music/README.md

 npm run lint
 ```
 ### License
-Previous and future versions of this software are held accountable to the GNU General Public License.
+Previous and future versions of this software are licensed under the GNU General Public License.